 This guide is a draft.
-We have the ability to make edits and adjustments prior to the start of school and we have a management right to move between operating conditions of red, orange, yellow, and green as conditions warrant.
+We have the ability to make edits and adjustments prior to the start of school and we have a management right to move to remote learning as conditions warrant.
 We will continue to monitor our practices and procedures in school and make any necessary changes as we deem necessary.
-When students come back to school, we will see how effective our planning process holds up.